Atrial natriuretic peptide: Physiological effects

 Maintenance of the ECF volume (space), and its subcompartment the vascular space, is crucial for survival.
 These compartments are maintained within a narrow range, despite wide variations in dietary sodium intake.
 There are three volume regulating systems: two salt saving systems, the renin angiotensin aldosterone system (RAAS) and the renal sympathetic system (RSS); and the salt excreting natriuretic peptide (NP) hormone system.
-When the vascular space contracts, the RAAS and RSS are "turned on"; when the atria expand, NP's are "turned on".
+When the vascular space contracts, the RAAS and RSS are "turned on"; when the atria expand, NPs are "turned on".
 Each system also suppresses its counteracting system(s).
-NP's are made in cardiac, intestinal, renal, and adrenal tissue: ANP in one of a family of cardiac NP's: others at BNP, CNP, and DNP.
+NPs are made in cardiac, intestinal, renal, and adrenal tissue: ANP in one of a family of cardiac NPs: others are BNP, CNP, and DNP.

 ANP binds to a specific set of receptors – ANP receptors.
 Receptor-agonist binding causes the increase in renal sodium excretion, which results in a decreased ECF and blood volume.
 Secondary effects may be an improvement in cardiac ejection fraction and reduction of systemic blood pressure.